Ad-h0c/Shell-automata/tailwindcss/README.md

 `./tailwindcss.sh`

+As the installation will be done inside new directory, make sure to run the shell script where you want to create the project.

 This is it.
 Follow the instructions for smooth instllation.

 Also, do remember you may need to put efforts couple for installation as this is not perfect script yet.